 Rate of Return Calculator

-The rate of return calculator allows you to find the annual rate of return of a given investment, which is the net gain or loss through a given period expressed as a percentage of the initial investment cost.
+The rate of return calculator allows you to find the annual rate of return of a given investment (see investment calculator), which is the net gain or loss through a given period expressed as a percentage of the initial investment cost.

-Note, that the present tool allows you to find the annual rate of return on an investment, with the option to provide regular cash flows during the investment period.
+Note that the present tool allows you to find the annual rate of return from an investment, with the option to provide regular cash flows during the investment period.
 If you would like to find the internal rate of return (IRR) of an investment with irregular cash flows, use our IRR calculator.

 In the following, we explain what the rate of return is, how to calculate the rate of return on investment, and you can get familiar with the rate of return formula.